Close Menu

 Facebook Twitter Pinterest Copy Link

-Understanding what causes a breaker to trip can save you time, money, and potentially your life.
+Have you ever been in the middle of something when suddenly the lights go out?
+I’ve been there too.
+Understanding what causes a breaker to trip in your home can save you time, money, and worry.

 Overloaded Circuits